-licorice, other: Russian licorice, Spanish licorice, Turkish licorice.
+Also known as Licorice, Russian licorice, Spanish licorice and Turkish licorice.

 Glycyrrhizin, complex immune-stimulant sugars.

 Scientific Name: Glycyrrhiza glabra

 Part used: Roots